 For information about federal financial aid, visit the FAFSA website and use the FAFSA4caster to estimate your potential federal financial aid.
-To be considered for all types of financial aid, we recommend filing the FAFSA by UW Oshkosh’s March 15 priority deadline date.
+To be considered for all types of financial aid, we recommend filing the FAFSA by UW Oshkosh’s December 20 priority date.

 The majority of students at UW Oshkosh are receiving some form of financial aid, including grants, loans, work-study and scholarships.
 For more information about these types of financial aid and others available, visit the UW Oshkosh Financial Aid Office website.

 The UW Oshkosh Foundation awards more than $200,000 in freshman scholarships each year.
 Most of the scholarships are merit awards that recognize academic, leadership or other achievements.
 Some also are need-based.
 The admissions office administers many of the freshman scholarships.

 For detailed information about actual costs per credit and payment deadlines, visit the Student Accounts Receivable website.

 M-F 7:45 a.m. – 4:30 p.m.